SDR vs. BDR: Differences, 2026 Salaries, and the Right Hire for Your Pipeline

 - Lead Qualification

-- Conduct discovery calls to assess needs and pain points.
+- Conduct discovery calls to confirm fit and surface pain points.

 - Scheduling Appointments